v-sbradley/bacx-pr/topics/review-links.md

+---
+author: buck1ey
+---

 # Review links

 There are multiple methods for finding, or creating, review links for content in your branches.

 ## Finding review links

+Each time you commit a change, the build system ("OPS") generates a build, and provides review links.
+You can find these in build status emails, or on the OPS build portal.
+You can also navigate the review site to find your built content.

 ### OPS build email

-Each time you commit a change, the build system ("OPS") generates a build.
-When that build completes (or fails), the OPS system sends a status email message.
+ When a build completes (or fails), the OPS system sends a status email message.
 The subject line for these messages will be similar to **[Succeeded With Warning] Open Publishing Build Service - Publish**.
 The text in the brackets can be "Succeeded", "Succeeded With Warning", or "Failed".
 These messages contain review links for pages that were successfully built.

  > [!div class="mx-imgBorder"]
  > ![Review links in build status email](media/review-email.png "Review links in build status email")